wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 Jamal has made work for poetry slams, films, parties, cafes + theatres in many different forms — such as a solo show where he shares autobiographical stories about being Black + gay; to having one-to-one conversations about privilege; to stripping down to his underwear in the city centre of Leeds in a short film; to an interactive performance where he puts words in people's mouths…

-Starting his career with the creative writing + performance group Leeds Young Authors, in 2016 Jamal's first solo show *FADoubleGOT* toured nationally; he also co-devised + performed in the critically-acclaimed *Putting Words in Your Mouth*, devised + directed by Scottee, and his work has been shown at SPILL, Leeds Playhouse, Battersea Arts Centre + the Barbican.
+Starting his career with the creative writing + performance group Leeds Young Authors, Jamal's first solo show *FADoubleGOT* toured nationally in 2016; he also co-devised + performed in the critically-acclaimed *Putting Words in Your Mouth*, devised + directed by Scottee, and his work has been shown at SPILL, Leeds Playhouse, Battersea Arts Centre + the Barbican.

-#### What people have said about him*
+#### What people have said about him
 >*There’s a fresh, honest quality to Gerald's performance… [he] is, intensely, fiercely himself on stage*<br><a href="http://exeuntmagazine.com/reviews/review-fadoublegot-at-contact-manchester" target="_blank">Exeunt on *FADoubleGOT*</a>

 #### Credits
 Lead Artist: Jamal Gerald | Musician/Performer: Pariss Elektra | Musician/Performer: Azizi Cole | Dramaturge: Maddy Costa | Outside Eye: Rachael Young | Movement Director: Akeim Toussaint Buck | Stage + Lighting Design: Ben Pacey | Costume: Hannah Wilson | Ritual Consultant: Christella Litras | Stage Manager: Charlotte Woods | Production Manager: Helen Mugridge | Producer: Transform<br><br>
-A Jamal Gerald, Transform + Theatre in the Mill co-production.
-Seed-commissioned by [hÅb](/hab), STUN + Contact for Works Ahead 2018.
-Supported by Leeds Inspired (part of Leeds City Council) and using public funding from the National Lottery through Arts Council England.
+A Jamal Gerald, Transform + Theatre in the Mill co-production.<br>Seed-commissioned by [hÅb](/hab), STUN + Contact for [Works Ahead 2018](/archive/2018-worksahead).<br> Supported by Leeds Inspired (part of Leeds City Council) and using public funding from the National Lottery through Arts Council England.

 #### Websites
 <a href="http://www.jamalgerald.com" target="_blank">www.jamalgerald.com</a> | <a href="http://twitter.com/JamiBoii" target="_blank">@JamiBoii</a>